Okipa/laravel-table/README.md

 You will be able to set up a custom sorting behaviour by passing a closure to the `sortable` method.

-This closure will be executed when sorting will be triggered on the column and will allow you to manipulate a `Illuminate\Database\Eloquent\Builder $query` and a `bool $sortAsc` arguments.
+This closure will be executed when sorting will be triggered on the column and will allow you to manipulate a `Illuminate\Database\Eloquent\Builder $query` and a `string $direction` arguments.

 This feature will be useful to configure specific sorting behaviour.